The Commonplace

 0.3

 Algorithmic credit systems are positively associated with financial resilience.
-Consumer Welfare positive high financial resilience
+Consumer Welfare positive financial resilience

 n=400